Jon Stewart and Stephen Colbert battle for title of world’s biggest 'Star Wars' fan

-pizzahutofficial asked: Who would have been a better person than Colbert, that was a woman or not-white?
+pizzahutofficial said: Who would have been a better person than Colbert, that was a woman or not-white?
 Why should they use those criteria and not the most fitting?

 It’s not a matter of better, but of differing voices and representation.